 As the leader in B2B price optimization software, we will focus on the former in this explainer.

-How Does Price Optimization Work in B2B?
+What is the Role of Price Optimization in B2B?

-The many ways a company prices — list, matrices or tiers, customer-specific agreements, spot negotiations and overrides, all of which are interconnected — drive complexity.
+The many ways a company prices — list, matrices or tiers, customer agreements, spot negotiations and overrides, all of which are interconnected — drive complexity.
 Distributed pricing decisions, large customer and product counts, and complex product configurations further complicate the pricing process.

-It’s no wonder the go-to method of complicated spreadsheets or generic manual tools no longer suffice in setting the nuanced pricing that’s critical to meet P&L targets.

-Rather, a more sophisticated approach is necessary.
+It’s no wonder the go-to method of spreadsheets or generic manual tools no longer works for setting pricing that’s critical to meeting financial targets.
+A more sophisticated approach is necessary.

-Price optimization simultaneously accounts for all the factors that drive price, rationally aligns price/customer/order/product relationships simultaneously, and statistically measures what drives price response in the market, all while enforcing necessary guardrails and producing price guidance for all the different ways price is expressed in a B2B business.
+Price optimization simultaneously accounts for all the factors that drive price, rationally aligns price/customer/order/product relationships simultaneously, and measures what drives price response in the market.
+It also simultaneously enforces necessary guardrails and produces price guidance for all the different ways price is expressed in a B2B business.

 The most effective segmentation structures balance model sophistication with explanatory power.
 In other words, if you can get to 90 percent explanatory power with eight attributes, but to get to 92 percent explanatory power you would need to five additional attributes, it may not be worth the trouble or added complexity.
 90 percent will suffice.

 Advanced statistical techniques can be used to ensure your optimization model can derive clues from nearby nodes in the tree and come to a determination on the market price.
 Importantly, the underlying data science is exposed to the user, empowering them to explore different variations of the segmentation model, add new attributes, or create an entirely new structure as needed.

-Once similar transactions are grouped in the proper segments, price optimization solutions can pinpoint the market price for each segment, and begin to use that as the foundation for how to set prices going forward, including factoring in a key, and often overlooked step: measuring price elasticity to understand how a change in price will impact a change in win rate or volume, segment by segment.
+Once similar transactions are grouped in the proper segments, price optimization solutions can pinpoint the market price for each segment and begin to use that as the foundation for how to set prices going forward, including factoring in a key, and often overlooked step: measuring price elasticity to understand how a change in price will impact a change in win rate or volume, segment by segment.

-Can You Measure Price Elasticity in B2B?
+How do you Measure Price Elasticity in B2B?